CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/05-alter.md

 insignificant in this example, but not when your business case demands exactness in numbers.
-You could also have some functions, procedures, or views that no longer work as expected; there could be existing constraints on the column to be altered that may also cause unexpected results because of the change in type, so you may need to make sure those are updated as well.
+You could also have some functions, procedures, or views that no longer work as expected; there could be existing constraints on the altered column that may also cause unexpected results because of the change in type, so you may need to make sure those are updated as well.

 So, use caution when changing data types.
-Depending on the extent of the data affected, or other dependencies involved, there might be better practices than just directly changing a column data type.
+Depending on the extent of the data affected, or other dependencies involved, there may be better practices than just directly changing a column data type.